AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: Db2/Migrate data from a user-created Db2 database to an ApsaraDB RDS for MySQL instance.md

 -   Full data migration

-    DTS migrates historical data of the required objects from the source Db2 database to the destination ApsaraDB RDS for MySQL instance.
+    DTS migrates historical data of the required objects from the Db2 database to the destination database in the ApsaraDB RDS for MySQL instance.

 -   Incremental data migration

-    After full data migration is complete, DTS synchronizes incremental data from the source Db2 database to the destination ApsaraDB RDS for MySQL instance.
-Incremental data migration allows you to ensure service continuity when you migrate data from a user-created Db2 database.
+    After full data migration is complete, DTS synchronizes incremental data from the Db2 database to the destination database in the ApsaraDB RDS for MySQL instance.
+Incremental data migration allows you to ensure service continuity when you migrate data from a Db2 database.

 ## Permissions required for database accounts